AdaBlock-dLLM: Semantic-Aware Diffusion LLM Inference via Adaptive Block Size: Methodology

 \subsection{Analysis of Confidence Dynamics}

-\paragraph{Confidence Scores.} Confidence scores are a key metric in dynamic sampling of dLLM.
-A high confidence score indicates that the model is more certain about the prediction \citep{wei2025accelerating}.
-The decoding process consists of iterative denoise–sample cycles (\Secref{sec:pre}).
-At each denoise step, the model predicts the tokens in all masked positions via greedy decoding.
-Afterwards, tokens with confidence $c_i \ge \tau$ are unmasked, where $\tau$ is a hyperparameter specifying the confidence threshold.
+\paragraph{Confidence Dynamics.} Confidence scores are a key metric in dynamic sampling of dLLM.
+A high confidence score indicates that the model is more certain about the prediction \citep{wei2025accelerating}. \Figref{fig:confidence_pattern} visualizes confidence dynamics at early, middle, and late decoding stages of LLaDA-8B-Base inference on GSM8K Benchmark.
+Based on these statistical analyses, we summarize the following observations and patterns for different decoding stages: